Claes Bang: Acting

-Music career
+Music

 This Is Not America is the name of Bang's musical side project.
 He describes it as "a sanctuary and a creative playground where there is no director making the decisions."
 Bang writes and composes the songs himself, and his musical style can be described as a mix of Gangway, Pet Shop Boys and Depeche Mode.
 Music videos and album art for This Is Not America are produced with help from his wife Lis Kasper Bang, née Louis-Jensen, who does the filming and photography.

 Bang started composing music for fun with a recording studio on his computer in 2002.
 He records the piano and guitar pieces himself (he learnt these instruments when he was younger) and then programs them with other sounds on his computer.
 Bang chose the alias This Is Not America to circumvent DR's policy of not broadcasting tracks by actors, and to prevent his acting career from influencing how people perceive his music.
 The name comes from a song by David Bowie, who is one of Bang's great role models.
 His first three singles "Don't Come Crying", "Shameless", and "Run" were played on P3 for a year before the station found out that they were made by the actor, however his songs were still played on various DR radio stations for a few more years.
 These singles were later released on the debut album Dislocated on 7 April 2010.

 Two of Bang's co-stars have featured on some This Is Not America tracks.
 In 2015, he released the single "Still of the Night", featuring Charlotte Munck, his co-star in the Danish police drama Anna Pihl.
 While filming The Square, Bang discovered that co-star and musician Marina Schiptjenko shared the same taste in music, so he showed her some of his music and sent her a few demos.
 Once filming finished, they recorded five songs together in his home studio in Copenhagen.
 So far, the duo has released "Who Am I", "I Don't Care" and "Here We Go".

 Personal life

-Bang met stylist and photographer Liz Louis-Jensen in 2006 while they were both working on the play Den grønne elevator at Kanonhalløj.
+Bang met stylist and photographer Lis Louis-Jensen in 2006 while they were both working on the play Den grønne elevator at Kanonhalløj.
 Louis-Jensen proposed to Bang on New Year's Eve 2007, and they got married on 25 September 2010 on a canal boat in Copenhagen.
-Bang is stepfather to Liz's two children, Sarah and Bella.
+Bang is stepfather to Lis' two children, Sarah and Bella.
 The pair have lived together in Frederiksberg, Copenhagen since 2008.